Shirakami: A Hybrid Concurrency Control Protocol for Tsurugi Relational Database System: Proposal: Shirakami

 \subsection{Overview}

-In the non-deterministic concurrency control protocols that have been proposed in recent years, to the best of our knowledge, no protocol has been proposed that aims to commit long transactions without aborting them, while not degrading the performance of short transactions.
-In this project, we propose a protocol, Shirakami, that achieves this.
+To address our workload, which consists of both short transactions and long read-write transactions, we present Shirakami, a hybrid concurrency control protocol.
+The first protocol is Shirakami-OCC (S-OCC), which is a modification of Silo~\cite{tu2013speedy}.
+Silo is SERIALIZABLE, and so is S-OCC.

-One of the CC protocols utilizes OCC, a modification of Silo, to take advantage of short transaction performance.
-The other CC protocol is Shirakami-LTX, a new CC protocol proposed and used for long transactions and for committing transactions that keep aborting in Silo-based protocols.
-As a result, we achieved to commit long transactions, which are difficult to commit in a contention environment with conventional CC protocols, while the performance of processing short transactions is not degraded compared to conventional protocols.
+The second protocol is Shirakami-LTX (S-LTX), a newly designed protocol for handling long read-write transactions.
+We describe them as \textbf{S-OCC} and \textbf{S-LTX}, respectively.
+The Shirakami concurrency control protocol can commit long transactions that are difficult to commit in a contended environment with conventional protocols, while the performance of processing short transactions is not degraded compared to those protocols.

-When two CC protocols, an optimistic concurrency control protocol in \textit{Shirakami optimistic concurrency control for short transactions (S-OCC)} and a novel concurrency control protocol in \textit{Shirakami concurrency control protocol for long transactions} (S-LTX) are processing transactions in parallel, they need to be prioritized and a low-priority transaction should not interfere with a high-priority transaction in order for them to coexist.